aboutamirhamza/aboutamirhamza/README.md

 <h1 align="center">Hi there 👋, I'm Amir Hamza Khan</h1>
 <h3 align="center">Full Stack Web Developer</h3>

-Hello I'm Amir Hamza from Dhaka, Bangladesh.
+<p align="center">Hello I'm Amir Hamza from Dhaka, Bangladesh.
 I have 5+ year of experienced in Full Stack Web Development, and Motion Artist.
 I have worked with so many satisfied clients.
 If you want to work with me, feel free to knock me.
 Also you can knock me if you want any help.
-Thank You.
+Thank You.</p>

-Skills: HTML / CSS / Bootstrap / Tailwind / JS / ReactJS / VueJS / PHP / Laravel

 ## Skill & Exprience:
 ✅ HTML <br>